NeoKokuxz/Java-Web-Development-SpringBoot/Lessons/Lesson5-Data-Security.md

   - Provide methods to convert password into hashed value.
 - AuthenticationService
   - Rehash user input data and submit to the database to compare if there's a match.
-  - it implements the authenticationProvider class, and supports method will define which autentication method we are using.
+  - it implements the authenticationProvider interface, and supports method will define which autentication method we are using.
 ```java
 @Service
 public class AuthenticationService implements AuthenticationProvider {